 Does taking PTU increase the chance for miscarriage?

-PTU gets into breastmilk in small amounts, which means the amounts ingested by the infant are small.
-However, the American Thyroid Association recommends using MMI instead of PTU during breastfeeding or limiting women’s doses of PTU to 450 mg per day due to the lack of research on the chance of liver damage in the breastfed infant.
-No adverse effects have been reported in babies whose mothers used PTU while breastfeeding.
+PTU gets into breastmilk in small amounts, and the amounts ingested by the infant are small.
+The American Thyroid Association has suggested that doses of PTU should be limited to 450 mg per day while breastfeeding due to the lack of research on the chance of liver damage in the breastfed infant.
+No side effects have been reported in babies who were exposed to PTU through breastmilk.
 Studies show that PTU does not significantly affect the breastfed infants’ thyroid function.
-If you are worried about any symptoms that the baby has, contact the child’s healthcare provider.
+If you suspect the baby has any symptoms, contact the child’s healthcare provider.
 Be sure to talk to your healthcare provider about all your breastfeeding questions.

 Please click here for references